 The main reason is that West Lake is more easy-going, quieter, and not as chaotic as the Old Quarter, with many green areas around the 17km lake perimeter.

 On a misty day, early in the morning, you almost do not see the other end of the lake.
 A relaxing place to have a walk, an area where the locals go for exercise (yoga, etc)

-A taxi ride takes around 25-40minutes or much more on peak traffic time (7-9am and 5-7pm).
+In saying that, a taxi ride to the Old Quarter takes around 25-40 minutes, or more on peak traffic time (7-9 am and 5-7 pm).

 There are a few beautiful hotels, much quieter and very romantic too.
 A great solution for families with kids or for a romantic hideaway.

 West Lake is the ideal place in case you want to stay in a quieter area and you don’t mind the short trip to the major attractions in the city centre.

 It’s the perfect place if you are travelling with kids in Hanoi and you don’t want to be in the chaotic centre

 A quick tip here, pre-load on your mobile the Grab app.
 The trips can be much less expensive than by taxi.
 Uber was also another option however they closed the service in April 2018.